Abu Dhabi royals involved in RBS talks - sources

 "We will start returning the stake to the private sector when it offers value for money to the taxpayer," a British Treasury official told the Financial Times on Monday.
 "The share price is not near that now."

-Britain also holds a 41-percent stake in Lloyds Banking Group (LLOY.L).
+Britain also holds a 41-percent stake in Lloyds Banking Group.
 It is sitting on a 10 billion pound loss on that 20 billion pound rescue.

 (Additional reporting by Dinesh Nair, Amran Abocar, Sudip Kar-Gupta, Rachna Uppal and Praveen Menon; Writing by Sitaraman Shankar; Editing by Reed Stevenson and Will Waterman)